 All of the above questions can be answered with frequent usability testing from your target shoppers.
 Preparing for the next industry shift while maintaining consistent CX needs will make all the difference in an ecommerce product that becomes stagnant or goes the distance.

-Access this free online guide to see how the top retail and ecommerce brands leverage the UserTesting Human Insight Platform to make better decisions to improve their digital experience and increase conversions.
-Learn from brands already leveraging the Human Insight Platform like Burberry, Everypaw, Rothy's, and more.
+See how the top retail and ecommerce brands like Burberry, Rothy's, and more leverage the UserTesting Human Insight Platform to improve their digital experience and increase conversions.

 Tori is the Content Marketing Manager at UserTesting.
 Before joining, she was a committed contributor, giving feedback about mobile app and web experiences—her favorite tasks being evaluating visuals and shopping pages.
 When away from the keyboard, she’s getting creative with allergy-friendly recipes (it’s hard) or planning the next road trip.